-In this section, we use the analytical categories of grade-band level, mathematical topic and socioeconomic quintile outlined above to present our findings.
+In this section, we use the analytical categories of grade-band level, mathematical topic and quintile outlined above to present our findings.
 These findings are discussed in the commentary section that follows.

 We classified teachers into one of the four mutually exclusive categories.
-Figure 1 below reports the proportions of South African grade 6 mathematics teachers in each category.
+Fig. 1 reports the proportions of South African grade 6 mathematics teachers in each category.
 Results show that the vast majority (79%) of South African grade 6 mathematics teachers were classified as having content knowledge levels below grade 6.
-That is to say that they could not achieve 60% correct or higher on the grade six/seven items in the test.
-Given that the SACMEQ survey was sampled so as to be nationally representative, this suggests that one can interpret the proportions in Figure 1 as follows:
+That is to say that they could not achieve 60% correct or higher on the grade 6/7 items in the test.
+Given that the SACMEQ survey was sampled so as to be nationally representative, this suggests that one can interpret the proportions in Fig. 1 as follows: